c0510gy/Tabular-method-solver/README.md

 <img src="./images/cost_118.png" width="450"/><img src="./images/cost_ratio_118.png" width="450"/>

-The ratio of average cost of solution almost equals to the value of 1 even though the ratio of average runtime gets much much more larger.
+The ratio of the average cost of solution almost equals the value of 1 even though the ratio of average runtime gets much much larger.